Scarabaeus1031/NEXAH/README.md

 ---

-### 🔬 Stability Insight (V8)
+### 🔬 Stability Insight

-The field does not only define where transitions occur —
-it also defines how stable they are.

-Analysis shows:

-- stability forms a continuous gradient across the field
+- stability forms a continuous gradient
-- boundaries are not unstable — they are **weakly stable regions**
+- boundaries are **weakly stable regions**
-- local weak points ("gates") exist, but do not create branching outcomes

----
+- no branching decisions occur

 > The system contains gates, but no decisions.

-All tested perturbations converge to the same attractor.

----

-This means:

-- motion is constrained by geometry
+→ motion is constrained
-- transitions are constrained by stability
+→ transitions are structured
-- outcomes are structurally determined
+→ outcomes are determined by geometry

-→ the system is not only structured —
-→ it is **stability-constrained**

 ---